 Contraception: No one size fits all

-In addition, a woman’s contraceptive needs change throughout her reproductive life.
-Over time, she may re-evaluate her choice of contraceptive depending on lifestyle, past experience and personal preferences as well as the method of use.
+A woman’s contraceptive needs might also change throughout her reproductive life.
+Over time, she may re-evaluate her choice of contraceptive depending on her lifestyle, past experiences and personal preferences.

-As with all contraceptive methods, Natural Cycles has limitations the main one being that couples must use protection or abstain from sex on “red days” (fertile days).
-In addition, women must be willing to follow a daily temperature-measuring routine.
-Finally, the app alone does not protect against STIs (Sexually Transmitted Infections).
+As with all contraceptive methods, Natural Cycles has limitations, the main one being that the user and their partner must use protection or abstain from sex on ‘red days’ (fertile days).
+In addition, the user must be willing to follow a daily temperature-measuring routine.
+Finally, the app alone does not protect against sexually transmitted infections.

 Benefits of Natural Cycles

 Natural Cycles enables women and their partners to use protection only when it is needed.
 When used for contraception, Natural Cycles automatically stores and analyses data inputs via a mobile device, reducing the need for prolonged education on method use or time spent manual charting and analyzing data, which is required with traditional FABM and NFP techniques.
 Natural Cycles also reduces the potential for human error by utilizing objective markers of fertility and removing the need for manual analysis.

 Through analysis of the data, Natural Cycles can send personalised messages to the user to advise or motivate them to take measurements as frequently as possible and to improve compliance with advice to use protection on fertile days.

 Additionally, a woman can enter optional data into the app, such as luteinising hormone (LH) data, which can be obtained using urine test strips (also known as ovulation tests).
 This information can help the algorithm to establish a woman’s cycle pattern more quickly, and so supports the identification of more green days.

 At a glance: benefits and considerations